MicrosoftDocs/win32-pr.de-de/desktop-src/WsdApi/deallocator.md

 ---
 # <a name="deallocator-element"></a>deallocator-Element

-Gibt den Typ des Deallocators an, der von einer Stubfunktion verwendet werden soll.
+Gibt den Typ des Zuordnungsauslösers an, der von einer Stubfunktion verwendet werden soll.

 ## <a name="usage"></a>Verbrauch